John Hutchings (slave trader): Biography

 A 21-year-old named William, found in 1820 "with a large iron on his right leg, and trace chain about his neck, locked on by a padlock," claimed his legal owner was John Hutchings of Adams County, "near the White Cliffs."
 (Note: The other captured slave listed in this ad claimed his legal owner was Isaac Franklin.)

 In January 1805 he was a signatory to a petition protesting the court-martial of Thomas Butler, probably produced at the behest of Andrew Jackson and sent to Thomas Jefferson's government, recorded in official state papers under the title "Disobedience of Orders Justified on the Grounds of Illegality."
 In 1811, Jackson wrote his wife Rachel from Natchez about his work with a coffle of slaves that, "My trusty friend John Hutchings, on the recpt of my letter had come down to this place recd. all the negroes on hand and had carried them up to his farm..."

 During the War of 1812 he was captain of Second Regiment of the Tennessee Mounted Volunteer Gunmen; one of the sergeants in his regiment was Archibald Yell.
 During the fiercely contested 1828 presidential election, an opponent of Jackson editorialized about Hutchings possibly receiving preferential treatment and an unearned officer's commission during the War of 1812, asking, "Was not your nephew Capt.
 John Hutchings mustered into service (as Captain) the 1st October, 1814, and did he not immediately leave the service, and return home to attend your race horses, or his own, and never again joined the Army until after the battle of N. Orleans, of about that time, and all this with your knowledge and consent?"

 According to a finding aid to historic letters held at the University of Michigan libraries, in 1816, Jackson wrote to William C. Crawford "regarding supplies for the treaty to be held with the Chickasaw Nation.
 Appointing John Hutchings as an agent to acquire the supplies to avoid 'the evil that May arise from assembling the Indians without being prepared to administer to their wants.'"
-This may have been part of the lead up to what became known as Treaty of Tuscaloosa, also known as the Chickasaw Purchase.
+John Hutchings & Co. was thus then the official government purveyor of "Two boxes of Claret" and "One barrel of Good Whiskey" for the convention of the southern tribes at the house of George Colbert in September 1816 that yielded the Treaty of Turkeytown with the Cherokee and the Treaty of the Chickasaw Council House with the Cherokee.